Discovering Thailand

 Seamless Connectivity: Thailand Cell Phones and SIM Cards

 This is the first time we used the Airalo app and it couldn’t have been easier.
-We bought our package before we went and in the airport in the customs line, we activated our eSim.
+We bought our eSim package before we flew and in the airport in the customs line, we activated our eSim.
 That’s it!
 We did have to load our passport and a picture of ourselves to the Airalo app but that’s pretty standard when buying a SIM card.
 Plus we didn’t have to stand in any lines at the airport and we were off so quickly!
 I can’t recommend this more.
-If you want to go old school and get a SIM card when you land, there are tons of cell phone store fronts in the airport where you can buy any type of package.
+Click here to use our referral code to get $3 off your first purchase on Airalo.

 Managing Payments in Thailand

-Bring cash with you as you will need it everywhere.
-Very few places take credit cards, we only were able to use our card at the hotel and a few but not all stores and restaurants in malls.
-Places like 7-11 only accept credit cards over a certain amount and our purchases were too small so we could only use cash.
+Make sure to take out cash and have it with you as you will need it everywhere.
+Very few places take credit cards.
+We only were able to use our card at the hotel and a few but not all stores and restaurants in malls.
+Places like 7-11 only accept credit cards over a certain amount and our purchases were too small so we could only use cash.Also note that while many vendors have a QR code you can scan, it only works if you have a Thai bank account.
+We tried to pay with a foreign Visa credit card and it wouldn’t let us so cash is king here.

+A tip we tried this time was exchanging money in our home country at a foreign currency exchange a week before we left instead of at the airport to avoid the higher fees and hassle when we landed.
+It made for a smooth transition into the country for sure.
 ATMs charge a 220 baht fee to take cash out and they asked if you’d like to accept the foreign translation fee.
 We declined as the fee with our bank back home is always lower than the ATM foreign translation fee.
-Just another way to save some money while traveling!
+Just another way to save some money while traveling.
+With the advent of visa-free travel for Chinese nationals, payment methods like WeChat Pay and Alipay are becoming more common as well.

 Bangkok’s Two Airports: Navigating BKK and DMK

-Airports in Bangkok offer diverse options for travelers.
+There are two main airports in Bangkok.
 Suvarnabhumi Airport (BKK) stands as the largest hub, welcoming most international flights on the east side of the city.
-Conveniently, the Blue and Red line MTR connect directly from BKK to the city, ensuring easy access.
+Conveniently, the Blue and Red line MTR connect directly from BKK to the city, ensuring easy access to the city once you land.
 However, it’s essential to note that several international and most domestic flights depart from Don Mueang Airport (DMK), located north of the city.
 Currently, public transportation to DMK is limited, with the best option being a train to a bus, albeit with potential service restrictions.
+For a smoother journey, consider alternatives such as Bolt taxis, which offer efficient transfers at a reasonable cost.
+Our experience with a Bolt taxi to DMK cost us 200 baht, with an additional 130 baht toll fee on the highway.
+Opting for the highway significantly reduced our travel time to just 35 minutes, compared to the hour-long alternative route.

-Getting Around
+Discovering Thailand by Getting Around

 For more flexibility, we highly recommend using ride-hailing apps like Grab or Bolt for taxis and motorbikes.
-Ordering a ride is a cinch, and you’ll know the fare upfront.
+Ordering a ride is easy and you’ll know the fare upfront.
 While you can link a credit card to your account, we opted to pay the driver in cash, which was widely accepted and convenient.

 Language and Communication in Thailand

+While we don’t speak Thai, navigating the country was surprisingly easy.
+Signs, especially in public transportation, restaurants, and on the streets, are commonly displayed in three languages: Thai, English, and Chinese.
 Most locals spoke enough English to assist us, although not always in-depth.
 Ordering in restaurants was typically hassle-free, with simple exchanges focused on choices like pork, chicken, or beef, and preferences for spiciness, often involving some pointing.

 Where to go: Exploring Thailand’s Must See Destinations

 Bangkok is a great launching point with the international airport but it’s also a fun city to explore.
 I’d recommend a few days in the city itself.
-Also try to make it over a weekend as two of our favorite things (Chatuchak Market and Floating Markets) were only on the weekend.
+Also try to visit over a weekend as two of our favorite things (Chatuchak Market and Floating Markets) were only on the weekend.

 Southern Thailand beckons with its pristine islands and breathtaking beaches.
-Explore renowned destinations such as Phuket, Krabi, Koh Samui and Koh Phi Phi
+Explore renowned destinations such as Phuket, Krabi, Koh Samui and Koh Phi Phi.

 Northern Thailand offers a serene escape with its majestic mountains and ample hiking opportunities.
 Chiang Mai, a cultural hub, awaits with its rich heritage and tranquil ambiance.
 Be mindful of visiting during the burning season between Feb to April, as air pollution levels can rise significantly during this time.